vstechapps/fullstack-accelerate/docs/java/checked-unchecked/index.md

 | Cause | External factors (e.g., file not found) | Programming logic errors |

 ## When to Use Checked vs Unchecked Exceptions?
-- **Use Checked Exceptions** when the error is beyond the programmer’s control (e.g., file not found, network failure).
+- **Use Checked Exceptions** when the error is beyond the programmer's control (e.g., file not found, network failure).
 - **Use Unchecked Exceptions** when the error is due to a programming mistake (e.g., null references, division by zero).

 ## Conclusion